HED 702 Methods of Research (3)

 HED 790 Dissertation Seminar (3)

-This seminar is designed to prepare students for beginning the dissertation in the Fall semester.
+This seminar is designed to prepare students for beginning the dissertation in the subsequent semester.
 Students review the Dissertation Handbook, including dissertation requirements, formatting, information technology, committee selection, ethical issues in research, and the department's timeline for completing the dissertation process.
 Students work in seminar format to refine dissertation topics and methodology, and to complete a dissertation proposal prospectus.
 Grading is "Pass" or "Fail."
-(Pre-requisite HED 797)
+Prerequisite: all required course work prior to the Dissertation Research Seminar with a minimum of a “B” in each course and a GPA of at least 3.3.
+Students also must secure the approval of the chair/program director and the successful completion of the comprehensive examination.

 HED 798-799-800 Dissertation (3, 3, 3)

-Working with committee to complete dissertation, students must register for consecutive semesters of dissertation.
-HED 798 involves completion of the dissertation proposal.
-Normally, HED 799 involves data collection/analysis, and HED 800 involves preparation of the final document and the dissertation defense.
+Working with a committee to complete the dissertation, students must register for consecutive semesters of dissertation.
+Normally, HED 798 involves completion of the dissertation proposal, HED 799 involves data collection/analysis, and HED 800 involves preparation of the final document and the dissertation defense.
 See Dissertation Handbook for further details.
-(Pre-requisite HED 790)
+(Pre-requisite: HED 790)

 HED 000 Dissertation Continuation